isweluiz/openshift-redhat-ex280/files/certificates/README.md

 - Self-signed certificates are an easy way to get started with your own certificates
 - These certificates can be used in openshift

-### Creating the CA

-Here’s a step-by-step explanation of the procedure to create a certificate using OpenSSL:

 ### 1. **Creating the Certificate Authority (CA)**

 The first part is about creating a Certificate Authority (CA), which will be used to sign the certificate.